logzio/documentation/docs/shipping/AWS/aws-ec2.md

 ---

-## Manually configure OpenTelemetry on Linux
+## Send your AWS EC2 logs and metrics using OpenTelemetry collector service

 :::note
 For a much easier and more efficient way to collect and send metrics, consider using the [Logz.io telemetry collector](https://app.logz.io/#/dashboard/send-your-data/agent/new).